-In late 2015, after years of last minute renewals, Congress made permanent and the President signed into law the Individual Retirement Account (IRA) Charitable Rollover legislation which allows individuals age 70 1/2 or older to transfer up to $100,000 of tax-free gifts on an annual basis from their IRA directly to charitable organizations like NDES.
+In late 2015, after years of last minute renewals, Congress made permanent and the President signed into law the Individual Retirement Account (IRA) Charitable Rollover legislation which allows individuals age 70 1/2 or older to transfer up to $100,000 of tax-free gifts on an annual basis from their IRA directly to charitable organizations like NDES and NDMS.

 While taxpayers age 59 1/2 may begin taking distributions from their IRA, they are required to take annual distributions at age 70 1/2 and older.
 These distributions are normally included in the tax payers' adjusted gross income (AGI), and therefore subject to taxes.